Collincg/technical-interviewer-chatbot/README.md

 # Technical Interviewer Chatbot

 This project is a **Technical Interview Chatbot** designed to simulate a technical interview environment for individuals in the fields of Computer/Data Science and related areas.
 By using this chatbot, you can practice both behavioral and technical questions in a stress-free setting.
 The chatbot leverages the **Groq API** for language model processing, **LangChain** for managing prompts and conversation history, and **Streamlit** for the frontend interface.
-You can checkout the website here [Technical Interview Chatbot](https://egbq4q5zwmmp2ildkdmmde.streamlit.app/)!
+You can use the chatbot here [Technical Interview Chatbot](https://egbq4q5zwmmp2ildkdmmde.streamlit.app/)!

 ---
 ### A preview of the StreamLit User Interface: